File upload

 Upload limits

-When the file uploader allows multiple files to be uploaded, the drop zone or add button remains visible while files upload and all uploaded files appear in a queue.
-If there is a limit to total files, the drop zone or add button will hide when the limit is reached.
-If files are removed so that the total is below the limit, the drop zone or add button will reappear.
+When the file uploader allows multiple files to be uploaded, the file input or add file button remains visible while files upload and all uploaded files appear in a queue.
+If there is a limit to total files, the file input or file button will hide when the limit is reached.
+If files are removed so that the total is below the limit, the file input field or add file button will reappear.

 Progress states (gallery)